 His versatility has been carefully cultured and is no natural accident: it means he can draw from any source and influence to support the music in the best way he can.
 He enjoys the fruits of his labours, and a review comparing his playing to "the more lyrical moments of Jaco Pastorius" was as close as most bands come to seeing their bass player cry.

-The pair live in Bristol now, where Matt thrives on pimping himself around the busy local jazz scene, but his spiritual home is probably Nashville, where the bass-slapping gods of rockabilly reside on high.
-Originally though, he comes from a farming background in West Wales, and his rustic roots left a thread in his personality which binds him to the band with an unexpected but fundamental connection: yes, Matt is a proper foodie too.
+Originally though, he comes from a farming background in West Wales, and his rustic roots left a thread in his personality which binds him further to the band with an unexpected but fundamental connection: yes, Matt is a proper foodie too.
 Good result.

 Iolo - The Quiet One.